MichaelJHoang/CSCI-5611---Project-2/README.md

     - The cloth, as it falls, falls down slowly due to the air drag implementation based off of the inclass assignment's rope demo.

 - 3D Implementation & Rendering (20)
-    - The cloth, ball, and camera exist in 3D space, able to render at 60 FPS.
-For controls, see above.
+    - The cloth, ball, and camera exist in 3D space, and is able to render at 60 FPS.
+There are also directional and point lights shot onto the scene to provide the ball with a more 3D look.
+For ball and camera controls, see above.

 - User Interaction (10)
     - Moving the ball with the arrow keys allows you to move the cloth as you go through it.